ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 called whenever somebody runs your package using `python -m labelCloud`.
 Consequently, it should contain all the logic to correctly startup your software.
 However, it should not be massive and mostly delegate to logic within your package.
-It can also handle arguments that were passed with the following call:
+It can also handle arguments that were passed with the following script:

 {% highlight python %}
 # labelCloud/main.py